Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-models-likelihoods.md

   * Other cosmological visualization utilities

 * **ini File and runbase**
-  The `.ini` configuration files define the cosmological model, datasets, priors, and sampler settings.
+  The `.ini` configuration files define the cosmological model, datasets, and sampler settings.
 The `runbase` module connects these configurations to the internal `SimpleMC` pipeline.

 In the next sections, we will explore how to: